cybertec-postgresql/pg_show_plans/README.md

 ### 1. Support long query plan string.
 The current version can only store the query plan string whose length is less than 3000 byte and this maximum length is embedded.

-### 2. Support nested query.
-The current version cannot show the nested query plans, such  as the internal SQL statements of the PL/pgSQL functions.

-### 3. Support Garbage collection.
+### 2. Support Garbage collection.
 If a query is canceled or a process which a query is running crashes, the corresponding stored information is *not* deleted from the hashtable, so the plan is always shown even though the corresponding SQL statement has not been running.

 ## Change Log

+ - 9 Aug, 2019: Version 0.2 Released.
+Supported nested queries.

  - 8 Aug, 2019: Version 0.1 Released.